654894017/SQL/README.md

 # AliSQL
 AliSQL is a MySQL branch originated from Alibaba Group.
-It is based on the MySQL official release and has many feature and performance enhancement.
+It is based on the MySQL official release and has many feature and performance enhancements.

-AliSQL has proven to be very stable and efficient in production environment, and can be used as a free, fully compatible, enhanced, open source drop-in replacement for MySQL.
+AliSQL has proven to be very stable and efficient in production environment.
+It can be used as a free, fully compatible, enhanced and open source drop-in replacement for MySQL.

 AliSQL has been an open source project since August 2016.
-It is being actively developed by the engineers from Alibaba Group, and includes patches from Percona, WebScaleSQL, and MariaDB.
-AliSQL is a community effort and everyone is encouraged to get involved.
+It is being actively developed by engineers from Alibaba Group.
+Moreover, it includes patches from Percona, WebScaleSQL, and MariaDB.
+AliSQL is a community effort.
+Everyone is welcomed to get involved.

 # AliSQL Release Notes